Verizon Business Logo

 Bonuses & Incentives

-Bonuses and incentives are a meaningful part of compensation, particularly for sales and account roles.
-Sales teams have commission plans tied to quotas; engineering and operations teams may receive performance-based bonuses.
-Incentive programs are usually well-structured but can be complex to understand.
-There are also spot awards and recognition programs for exceptional contributions.
+Bonuses are a real part of the package, especially in sales and account roles.
+Sales teams have commission plans tied to quotas; engineering and operations teams can receive performance-based bonuses.
+The structures are generally well-designed but can take time to fully understand.
+Spot awards and recognition programs exist for standout contributions.

 Health and Insurance Benefits

-Health and insurance offerings are comprehensive.
-Medical, dental, and vision plans are available with multiple tiers, and there are wellness programs and employee assistance resources.
-Disability and life insurance options are provided, and plan choices are comparable to other large employers.
-Benefits are a clear strength for employees who prioritize health coverage.
+Benefits are a genuine strength.
+Medical, dental, and vision plans come with multiple tiers, and there are wellness programs and employee assistance resources alongside disability and life insurance.
+Coverage is comparable to other large employers — if health benefits are a priority, this checks the box.

 Employee Engagement and Events